Connecting teams to support 50 million customers around the world

 Streamlining customer support onboarding

-Intuit’s customer support teams are spread across the regions the company’s products serve, and the dozens of tools they used in the past made it difficult to connect with other Intuit teams or collaborate with outsourced providers.
-Slack brought these groups onto one common platform.
-From there, onboarding from the Slack team – training team members on simple, intuitive workflows that were easy to use and could automate some manual tasks – showcased opportunities to increase productivity.
+Intuit’s customer support teams are located throughout the regions the company’s products serve, and the dozens of tools they used in the past made it difficult to connect with other Intuit teams or collaborate with outsourced providers.
+Slack brought these groups into one common platform.
+From there, onboarding from the Slack team—training on simple, intuitive workflows that were easy to use and could automate some manual tasks—showcased opportunities to increase productivity.

 Intuit sees this benefit on a daily basis with internal support issues.
-“As soon as an incident was opened, we would start a Slack channel and get everyone together [to address IT support tickets],” says Pam.
-“It was an early integration that delivered value and it has become really mission-critical for Intuit.”
+“As soon as an incident was opened, we would start a Slack channel and get everyone together [to address IT support tickets],” says Whitmore.
+“It was an early integration that delivered value, and it has become really mission-critical for Intuit.”

 Slack has also helped simplify the team’s seasonal onboarding.
-“Now with Slack, everyone can get [in a channel] together and we can automate that onboarding so that it’s as easy as possible,” says Brynna.
+“Now, with Slack, everyone can get [in a channel] together and we can automate that onboarding so that it’s as easy as possible,” says Donn.

 Continuous learning, courtesy of a custom bot

 The ease of integrating Slack into Intuit’s seasonal onboarding came into focus with an Australian customer support team’s custom bot, Learning Bot.
-When certain topics are mentioned in conversation, such as how an application’s niche feature works, Learning Bot asks the customer support person if they want to learn more about it.
+When certain topics are mentioned in conversation, such as how an application’s niche feature works, Learning Bot asks the customer support person if he or she wants to learn more about it.

-Custom integrations such as Learning Bot, along with the ability to bring geographically dispersed teams into a common workspace, have resulted in increased productivity for the customer support teams.
-“Our teams tell us they’re working together and solving problems much faster,” says Pam.
+Custom integrations like Learning Bot, along with the ability to bring geographically dispersed teams into a common workspace, have resulted in increased productivity for the customer support teams.
+“Our teams tell us they’re working together and solving problems much faster,” says Whitmore.
 “Although they are spread across the globe, Slack makes it like you’re in the same room.”